 iOSDevCampDC: August 4, 2017 -- iOSDevCampDC is a one-day “unconference” for iOS developers that will take place in McLean, VA.
 Stay tuned for additional details.

 CMD-D: August 9, 2017 -- The new CMD-D conference, held in Santa Clara, California on August 9th and organized by automation guru Sal Soghoian, will focus on all things related to scripting and automation.
 Speakers include Soghoian, Andy Ihnatko, John Welch, Jon Pugh, and Jason Snell, and the schedule is jam-packed from 9 AM to 10 PM.
 Tickets cost $295 for early bird pricing through June 15th, and will increase to $395 afterward.
-An identically priced Scripting Boot Camp will take place the day before, on August 8th — details about what will be covered that day are still being finalized.
+An identically priced Scripting Boot Camp, presented by Ray Robertson of Automated Workflows, will take place the day before, on August 8th.
 See “New CMD-D Conference Targets Automation” (16 May 2017) for more details.

 360|iDev: August 13–16, 2017 -- Claiming to be “the Leading indie iOS/Mac (and watchOS, and tvOS) developer conference,” 360|iDev is scheduled for August 13th through 16th at the Grand Hyatt Denver in Denver.
 Registration is $799 for indie developers and $1049 for enterprise developers.
 The fee includes hands-on pre-conference training, lunch every day, and receptions on the first two days.
 Speaker and session details aren’t yet available.